 Mark is the author of six books, numerous articles and

-has been an adjunct professor at U.S.C. law school since 2013.
+has been cited as an authority by many scholarly publications.
+He has been an adjunct professor at U.S.C. law school since 2013 teaching entertainment law.
+He previously taught at U.C.L.A. for more than twenty years.
+He also has worked as an expert witness and serves as an IFTA arbitrator.
 The firm has won millions of dollars in damages for filmmakers who have been defrauded by distributors.

-Mark Litwak has been named to the Southern California Super Lawyers list as one of the top attorneys in Southern California for 2018.
-No more than 5 percent of the lawyers in the state are selected by Super Lawyers.
-This is the 9th time Mark has been honored with this award which is based on anonymous peer evaluations.
+Mark Litwak has been named to the Southern California Super Lawyers list as one of the top attorneys in Southern California for 2022.
+No more than 5 percent of the lawyers in the state are selected to be designated Super Lawyers.
+This is the 12th time Mark has been honored with this award which is based on anonymous peer evaluations by other lawyers.

 Super Lawyers, a Thomson Reuters business, is a rating service of outstanding lawyers from more than 70